Eduardo de Souza Ribeiro

 Office: ANNU 137

 Eduardo de Souza Ribeiro is originally from São Joaquim-SC, a small agricultural town located in southern Brazil.
 He grew up on a family farm, where his interest in food animals and agriculture began.
 In 2004, he started his studies in the School of Veterinary Medicine at Santa Catarina State University.
 During his undergraduate studies, he was actively involved with research in embryology and developed a passion for science and reproductive biology.
 In 2009, he was accepted into the graduate program of the Department of Animal Sciences at University of Florida.
 His master’s thesis focused on reproductive physiology and management of lactating dairy cows.
 Upon completion of his M.Sc. degree in 2011, he started a Ph.D. in Animal Molecular and Cellular Biology at University of Florida, which was completed in 2015.
 His doctoral dissertation focused on molecular features in the ovary and pregnant uterus associated with fertility in dairy cattle.
-In January of 2016, he joined the Department of Animal Biosciences at the University of Guelph as Assistant Professor in Reproductive Physiology, and was ranked Associate Professor in July 2020.
+He joined the Department of Animal Biosciences at the University of Guelph in January 2016 as Assistant Professor in Reproductive Physiology, and was ranked Associate Professor in July 2020.
 His appointment is divided in research, teaching, and service.

 - Bachelor in Veterinary Medicine, Santa Catarina State University, Brazil (2008)